 What makes a great pizza?

 So much goes into making a great pizza.
-Quality of dough.
-Quality of ingredients.
+The quality of the dough.
+The quality of the ingredients.
 The combination of flavours.
 The passion.

 What is pizza dough made of?

 Pizza dough is primarily made of five ingredients – flour, pizza yeast, water, salt and olive oil.
 The quality of the flour is key, as is the quality of the olive oil.

 Is pizza healthy?

 Many pizzas include loads of vegies.
 Pizza can be high in calories, however, depending on the amount of cheese and toppings used.
 Some ingredients also have a lot of sodium.
 And, of course, eating too many slices can take you over the healthy calorie count for one meal.

 What type of pizza base is best?

 This depends on personal preference and taste.
 You might like a red base or a white one.
 If you’re with family or friends, you may want to switch matters up and order both types of bases.

 Should I go for a thick or thin crust on my pizza?

 Your choice of crust style is personal.
 Some parts of Italy make pizza with a thick crust and some parts a thin one.
 Choose the type that best suits.